 4. Know where to find the nearest urgent care

 When you go on a hike, be sure to know where to find your closest Indigo Urgent Care clinic.
 If you or anyone in your family gets a minor injury along the hike, you can relieve stress by knowing where you’ll go and that our team can help.
-Indigo Urgent Care locations even have onsite X-ray, in case you need it.
+Indigo Urgent Care even have onsite X-ray, in case you need it. locations

 Going on a hike is a wonderful way to experience nature and get outside with your family.
 Be prepared so you can enjoy the trails and create memories that will last forever!